openEHR/Sandbox/README.md

 - [/pathology](https://github.com/openEHR/Sandbox/tree/master/pathology) reserved for the experiments described in https://discourse.openehr.org/t/refreshing-archetypes-related-to-pathology-reporting/2393/78
 -

+#"forks"
-A thing with Git/Github  is that YOU can dig in and modify ("fork") files in your own space right away if you have a (free) Github account.
+A thing with Git/Github  is that YOU can dig in and modify ("fork") entire repositories into your own space
+if you have a (free) Github account.

 Your private fork will be "connected" to the original files (visible in the network graph at